With just a bit of effort, you can make your holiday table warm and inviting—and a worthy backdrop for your meal.

 Here’s how you can make Thanksgiving-themed floral centerpieces like a pro:

 Pick flowers in autumn colors.
-Buy a few bunches of flowers in different fall colors and textures at your local grocery store.
+Buy a few bunches of flowers in different fall colors and textures.
 Nancy chose red roses, yellow mums, red-yellow mums, and hypericum berries to give the arrangements some variety.

 Paint Thanksgiving mason jars.
 If you want to up your Thanksgiving game, paint your vases in holiday colors such as brown, orange, and ivory.
 Nancy used craft paint on mason jars, and sanded the lettering on the jars to give them a vintage look.

-If you’ve got some serious entertaining to do (or at least want more excuses to use your hot-glue gun), wow your crowd with pumpkin succulent centerpieces.
+Add a natural look to your table with pumpkin succulent centerpieces.
 The best part?
 You can repurpose and eat parts of them when you’re done.

 Gather the basic tools and ingredients.
-Grab a hot-glue gun, reindeer moss, and floral picks from the craft store.
-At your local grocery store, find small- and medium-sized pumpkins (you will want several), a succulent container, bunches of kale, and cabbages.
+Grab a hot-glue gun, reindeer moss, and floral picks.
+Gather small- and medium-sized pumpkins (you will want several), a succulent container, bunches of kale, and cabbages.

 Assemble the planters.
 Cut the ends off of your succulents so they have a flat base, and set them aside.
 Adhere moss to the top of your medium-sized pumpkins with your hot-glue gun.
 Once the glue is dried, add the succulents on top of the moss, and adhere with hot glue or floral picks.

 Arrange your centerpiece.
 When the pumpkins are dried, place them in the center of a large decorative tray.
 Add smaller pumpkins, bunches of kale, and cabbages to tray, arranging them in a bountiful display.
 You can even paint the stems of your small pumpkins with glitter-paint to give them extra-fancy glitz.